-On our first tray was a set of Safari Ltd. Dog Toob figures, and a sheet with pictures of real dogs.
+On this tray there was a set of dog figures, and a sheet with pictures of real dogs.
 The goal was to match.
 Some were easier than others, but some were kinda tough.
 It took close examination of each dog to figure out which was which.
 Henry always loves using little figures.

-The second tray was a set of dinosaur shadow matching.
+The second tray was a set of dinosaur shadow picture to picture matching.
 This was the first time I've done matching to shadows, and Henry seemed to enjoy it.
 It was more of a challenge than his typical matching activities.

 The third tray was using duplos to make towers the same size as the number cards.
 Henry loved this tray and spent the most time with it this week.
 It was also a hit with the co-op kids.